RC Transfer with Cars24: Timelines, Process, and What Sellers Should Expect

 Accuracy in documentation remains the biggest factor in ensuring a smooth transfer through the government offices.
 Furthermore, a common bottleneck arises when the bank loan No Objection Certificate (NOC) expires because most banks or NBFCs provide NOCs with a 3 to 6 months' validity.

 Accordingly, a seller must provide a fresh NOC if the car remains in our inventory beyond the three or six-month window.
-Moreover, incorrect signatures or expired insurance policies or PUCC certificates can also lead to temporary pauses in the RTO workflow.
+Moreover, incorrect signatures, expired insurance policies or PUCC certificates can also lead to temporary pauses in the RTO workflow.
 Therefore, we maintain a dedicated team to follow up on these expired documents to prevent any long-term delays for the sellers.

 In addition to these issues, the presence of an active loan on the vehicle requires an additional step to clear the hypothecation before the ownership can change.